BeardedCoder/ResponsiveWebDesign/README.md

 ###Round Two

 The addition of a sidebar is made in this round.
-This breaks the mobile adapting layout as the sidebar is fixed width (corrected in Round Three)
+This breaks the mobile adapting layout as the sidebar is always present (corrected in Round Three).

 ###Round Three

 This round introduces media queries to hide the sidebar for sufficiently narrow devices.
-As well media queries are used to adjust the header font size.
+As well media queries are used to adjust font sizing and spacing in other areas.

 ##Further Reading